mapbox/batfish/docs/configuration.md

 By default, the [`outputDirectory`] will be cleared before `start` and `build` execute.
 Set this to `false` to leave the [`outputDirectory`] as it is and only add files to it.

+### webpackConfigClientTransform

+`Function` - Optional.

+The Webpack config for client-side bundles will be passed through this function before it's used.
+**Only use this option if you know what you're doing!**
+You need to be careful not to change configuration that Batfish relies on.

+### webpackConfigStaticTransform

+`Function` - Optional.

+The Webpack config for static, server-side bundling will be passed through this function before it's used.
+**Only use this option if you know what you're doing!**
+You need to be careful not to change configuration that Batfish relies on.

 ### port